srijha-e/subscription-performance-and-churn-prediction/Read Me.md

 **Model Implementation and Evaluation:**
 Implemented LightGBM model due to its ability to handle large datasets and strong performance for classification tasks.
+Applied hyperparameter tuning with RandomizedSearchCV and used the optimal parameters to fit the final LightGBM model.
 The model is evaluated on the test set evaluated using Accuracy, Precision, Recall, F1-score, ROC-AUC and Confusion Matrix.
 Identified feature importance and eliminated less important features.